Manifold calculus and homotopy sheaves: A model for the Taylor tower

 is a homotopy pullback square. \end{enumerate}

-\begin{lem} Suppose $Q : F \rightarrow G$ is morphism in $\sF$.
-Then $Q$ is $\sT_k$-local equivalence if and only if it is a $\sJ_k$-local equivalence. \end{lem} \begin{proof} The morphism $Q$ is a $\sT_k$-equivalence if and only if $F$ agrees (up to weak equivalence) with $G$ on $\sE_k$.
-Equivalently, the map
+\begin{lem} Suppose $Q : F \rightarrow G$ is a morphism in $\PSh(\Man)$.
+Then $Q$ is $\sT_k$-local equivalence if and only if it is a $\sJ_k$-local equivalence. \end{lem} \begin{proof} We show that both statements are equivalent to the assertion

+If $Q$ is a $\sT_k$-local equivalence, this is immediate from the definition of $\sT_k$.
+Suppose now that $Q$ is a $\sJ_k$-local equivalence.
+Using Theorem \ref{sheafequalsTk} which identifies a homotopy sheaf $Z$ with $\sT_k Z$, we have that the induced map

+is a weak equivalence for every homotopy $\sJ_k$-sheaf $Z$ in $\PSh(\Man)$.
+By adjunction, this is equivalent to

-is a weak equivalence for every presheaf $Z$.
-Since homotopy $\sJ_k$-sheaves are determined by their value on $\sE_k$, this is also equivalent to the map (\ref{AA}) being a weak equivalence for every homotopy $\sJ_k$-sheaf $Z$.
-In other words, given a presheaf $Z$ there exists a homotopy $\sJ_k$-sheaf which agrees (up to weak equivalence) with $Z$ on $\sE_k$, namely $\sT_k Z$.
+being a weak equivalence for every homotopy sheaf $Z$.
+Since homotopy $\sJ_k$-sheaves are determined by their value on $\Dk$, we now see this is equivalent to $(*)$ rephrased as saying that the natural map

-\quad Now, let $Z$ be a homotopy $\sJ_k$-sheaf.
-By Theorem \ref{sheafequalsTk} and the universal property of homotopy Kan extensions (\ref{Tk_univ}), respectively, we obtain the two weak equivalences